 Best Value: Bolet Brut Nature Classic Cava

-This bottle is a natural Cava made by seventh-generation winemakers that will make you question why you haven’t been drinking more Cava.
+This bottle is an organic Cava made by seventh-generation winemakers that will make you question why you haven’t been drinking more Cava.
 Haitian-American sommelier extraordinaire Bianca Sanon articulates why this sparkling wine is a must-try.
 “For those of you who enjoy the rich, yeasty style of Champagne, Cava is made in the same method, with the second fermentation happening in the bottle.
 Brut Nature Classic is made from the traditional blend of Xarel-lo, Parellada, and Macabeo, grapes that, in my opinion, make the wine very aromatic and versatile.
 This is the kind of easy-drinking wine, with its delicate and refined bubbles and hints of citrus, apple, and brioche, that you want to sip on at the end of all of the holiday celebrations.
 Pair it with shellfish or greens and cornbread—a classic New Year's Day dish!”

 Best Splurge: Domaine Serene Evenstad Reserve Dundee Hills Brut M.V.
 2 Sparkling Wine